 Apart from the main fundamental theory of studying, as discussed above, here are some pharmacology tips to help you pass the NCLEX.

 At first, you need to get organized.
 Remember how they say that to eat an elephant, you need to take one bite at a time?
 Similarly, to conquer a humongous subject, you first need to break it down into small pieces in an organized manner.
 Never try to learn everything in one go, lest you want to give a big blow to your self-confidence.

 Your first year as a nurse is daunting.
 You need someone in your corner telling you what your managers really need from you, helping you learn to interact with your preceptor, and really just manage your life.
 Find all that an more with the FreshRN VIP - Membership.I'm Ready to Thrive

 It is recommended that you begin by organizing different sets of drugs and divide them on a class-by-class manner.
 First, pick up only the important core details of a chapter, and once your brain has done processing the core information, then begin accumulating those that hold less importance.

 We cannot possibly stretch the importance of interlinking the concepts while you study anymore.
 To have a thorough understanding of each drug mechanism, route of administration, metabolism, and side effects, it is crucially imperative for you to get your concepts clear rather than trying to rote learning everything.

 Start making flash cards

 Do not underestimate the power of flashcards while studying pharmacology.
+Even a Pharmacology Study Guide for Nursing Students can help.
 Along with conceptualizing the various topics, you also need to remember the drugs’ names, dosage, types, indications, as well as contraindications.
 You should note down these specifics on the flashcards and carry them along with you.